hashicorp/terraform-website/content/source/docs/enterprise/workspaces/index.html.md

 # Workspaces

 Workspaces are how Terraform Enterprise (TFE) organizes infrastructure.
-If you've used the legacy version of TFE, workspaces used to be called environments.

 A workspace consists of: